Government to announce further Covid-19 economic measures

 Also on Wednesday, the Crédit Suisse bank downgraded its 2020 economic outlook for the country, but perhaps not to the extent that many might have expected.

-Due to the coronavirus outbreak and the resulting public disruption and economic uncertainty, the bank’s economists said revised their expectation of a 1% increase in GDP this year to a 0.5% downturn.
-This would be followed by a 2% growth in 2021.
+Due to the coronavirus outbreak and the resulting public disruption and economic uncertainty, the bank’s economists revised their expectation of a 1% increase in GDP this year to a 0.5% downturn.
+This would be followed by a 2% growth in 2021, they reckoned.

 However, this “brief recession” is based on the expectation that the Covid-19 crisis will last until mid-May and then recede; naturally, the bank said, if the pandemic is to persist longer, then the economic consequences will be greater.